LunarG/VulkanSamples/loader/README.md

 ## Overview
-The Loader implements the main VK library (e.g. "vulkan-1.dll" on Windows and "libvulkan-1.so" on Linux).
+The Loader implements the main VK library (e.g. "vulkan-1.dll" on Windows and "libvulkan.so" on Linux).
 It handles layer management and driver management.
 The loader fully supports multi-gpu operation.
 As part of this, it dispatches API calls to the correct driver, and to the correct layers, based on the GPU object selected by the application.